KAY Hay

 (Many words are missing.)

-But in the silence of my soul, I proclaim something else:
+But in the silence of my own mind, something else stirs:

-"Embark upon the voyage to the farthest reaches of existence."
+Begin the journey to the farthest edge of existence.

 The season’s breath stirred before its time, a whisper of upheaval.
 The wind awoke with a sudden hunger, tearing through the streets, unbalancing the steps of young scholars who did not yet know what it meant to fear.
 Along Pretoria Road, the towering sentinels of nature swayed—a slow, knowing rhythm—casting off their golden robes in a final, sorrowful dance.
 Their seeds scattered, like the echoes of my unspoken desires, drifting down the same paths my ancestors once walked, carried by invisible hands.